In this blog post, I share a few of my favorite Asian inspired recipes! Guess which recipe was featured in Reader’s Digest!

 My favorite dish was the asian slaw, and I don’t even like cabbage!
 It was the combination of flavors in the sauce that made it difficult for me to put my fork down.

-Lastly, the miso-scallops was a hit.
+Lastly, the miso-scallops were a hit.
 They were very easy to make and when prepared properly, are packed with flavor.
 Don’t forget to let the scallops marinate to soak up all the flavors!
 Without you taking a bite for yourself, it is difficult to express how all the dishes meshed so well with each other.
 It was so delicious!

 1/4 cup white miso